Medical Identification Accessories

 How do Medical Identification Accessories Work and What Information Should I Include?

 Medical conditions, allergies, emergency contact information, and the medications that you take are all good pieces of information to include on your accessory.
 Other important information, such as how to contact your personal doctor or any other special medical instructions may also be beneficial to add.
+If your condition is not common you will want to find a tool that you can customize or that directs an emergency service professional on where to find more information about your needs.

 • This resource outlines what information emergency personnel look for on medical identification accessories.